 A healthy one-pot meal, Beef Caldereta is a popular Filipino Beef Stew recipe that is hearty, decadent and so full of flavor you will want to snuggle up with a bowl full.
 Slowly simmered in tomato sauce with fresh vegetables, spices, and cheese.
 Yep!
 You heard that right this Beef Caldereta recipe uses cheese. 🧀

-This recipe was inspired by my Beef Mechado I shared previously.
+This recipe was inspired by the Beef Mechado I shared previously.
 I wanted to write about the similarities and differences between these dishes as they're often mistaken for one and the other.
-So be sure to check that Mechado recipe.

 Jump to:

-- How to Cook Delicious Beef Caldereta with Cheese
+- Ingredients for Beef Caldereta with Cheese (Kalderetang Baka Recipe)

 - Top tip